dduril/front-end-developer/tech-watch.md

 - **[Techcrunch](https://techcrunch.com/)**
 - **[Wired](http://www.wired.com/)**

-The following lists provide insight into what's hot and cutting edge in the high tech world.
-By skimming online courses being offered and programming/technology books published, you can get a good read on where to focus your time.
-Additional coming soon sections and upcoming releases can give you a heads up and put new things on your radar.

 ### Books - from my reading list

 - **Grit** *The Power of Passion and Perseverance* (2016)